Deprecation of the Work Item Tracking (WIT) and Test Client OM

 WIT and Test Client OM for Azure DevOps has been deprecated in latest version Visual Studio 2019 and the Microsoft.TeamFoundationServer.ExtendedClient package.
-This means, there will be no new work item tracking or test functionality included into the Client OM.
+This means, there's no new work item tracking or test functionality included into the Client OM.

 Affected object models

 Only the WIT and Test Client OM are being deprecated.
-Other areas like build and source control are not on a deprecation schedule at this time.
+Other areas like build and source control aren't on a deprecation schedule at this time.

 If your organization is using the WIT Client OM in tools that run against Azure DevOps, we recommend you start migrating those tools to stop using the WIT Client OM and start using the new REST based endpoints.

-Updating your code to use REST is vital to ensure your tools will work as we release new functionality into Azure Boards and Azure Test.
+Updating your code to use REST is vital to ensure your tools work as we release new functionality into Azure Boards and Azure Test.

 Visual Studio warnings

-Any references to the latest versions of WIT Client OM will result in an obsolete warning.
+Any references to the latest versions of WIT Client OM result in an obsolete warning.
 This includes the dlls that come with Visual Studio 2019 and Azure DevOps 2019.
 Here is an example warning you may receive...

-CS0618: 'WorkItemType' is obsolete: 'for more information please see documentation at https://aka.ms/witclientom'
+CS0618: 'WorkItemType' is obsolete: 'for more information, see documentation at https://aka.ms/witclientom'

 How do I fix my tools?

 First thing you should investigate and determine if the tool is still needed.
-We have found that many organizations will create a tool for a specific reason for a short period of time.
-Then for one reason or another, that tool continues to run when it is no longer needed.
-For this type of scenario, you can simply shut the tool down.
+We have found that many organizations create a tool for a specific reason for a short period of time.
+Then for one reason or another, that tool continues to run when it's no longer needed.
+For this type of scenario, you can shut down the tool.